WendellAdriel/laravel-validated-dto-docs/basics/mapping-dto-properties.md

 # Mapping DTO properties

-### Mapping data before validation
+### Mapping data on instantiation

 Sometimes the data you have to validate is not the same as you want in your DTO.
-You can use the `mapData` method to map your data before the validation and the DTO instantiation occurs:
+You can use the `mapData` method to map your data when the DTO instantiation occurs:

 ```php
 protected function mapData(): array